Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Methods

 The traceless symmetric strains from Eqn.~\ref{quad} were used to calculate the quadrupolar field.
 The magnitude and direction of the quadrupolar field are given by:

 that reflect the definition of the quadrupolar component as \cite{Kumar_2024,PhysRevE.104.024904}:

 Volumetric renders of the high resolution parameters calculated from the simulated system were prepared in Napari \cite{sofroniew_2023_8076424}.
-The local structural centrosymmetry, $F_{IS}$, was displayed as an isosurface with a value of 0.75 and an opacity of 0.3.
-The non-affine displacement magnitudes were displayed with their full contrast ranges that were $0-0.012$ for $\gamma = 0.025$, $0-0.025$ for $\gamma = 0.093$ and $0-0.3$ for $\gamma = 0.108$.
+The local structural centrosymmetry, $F_{IS}$, was displayed as an isosurface with a value of 0.75 and an opacity of 0.36.
+The non-affine displacement magnitudes were displayed with the following contrast ranges: $\gamma = 0.025$, 0-0.0043; $\gamma = 0.093$, 0-0.0112; $\gamma = 0.108$, 0-0.7.
 The non-affine displacement magnitudes were rendered as an attenuated maximum intensity projection with an opacity of 1.0.

 In Sections~\ref{sec3} and ~\ref{sec4} the distortion tensor was derived from nearest-neighbor configurations and small-beam diffraction patterns that probe the nearest-neighbor shell ``before" and ``after" deformation was applied.
 In the simulated system, nearest-neighbors were identified using a radial cutoff of $R_{max}=1.2$.
 The local distortion in nearest-neighbor configurations was estimated by fitting the positions of the neighbors with a distortion tensor: